soggybag/Hoppy-Bunny-SpriteKit-Swift/P2-Setup-Gameplay/content.md

 >
 > ![Adding background image](../Tutorial-Images/xcode_gamescene_add_background.png)
 >
 > You'll want to center the background on the screen.
-You can do this by setting the *Position* to `(160, 240)` which is exactly half of the scene height and width.
+You can do this by setting the *Position* to `(x = 0, y = 0)`
 >
 > When you add an object to the game scene by dragging it from the library like we did, a *Color Sprite* object is created and the texture property is pre-populated with the texture name of the asset you dragged in.

 <!--  -->

 > [info]
 > By default when you move an object it will use the handy snapping feature.
 Sometimes you don't want this behavior: you can *Hold down shift* while dragging an object to disable snapping.

 ##Add the ground image

 > [action]
 > Scroll through the media library and drag *ground.png* into the scene.
-> Set the position to `(160,32)` or anywhere you think looks good; it is your game after all.
+> Set the position to `(0, -257)` or anywhere you think looks good; it is your game after all!
 >
 > ![Adding the ground image](../Tutorial-Images/xcode_gamescene_add_ground.png)
 >